twofacedflora/Down-The-Plumeria-Lane/README.md

 ## Building

-Builds are usually [published](https://github.com/twofacedflora/Down-The-Plumeria-Lane/releases) with every commit.
+Builds have been stalled since commit [`1a1e06e`](https://github.com/twofacedflora/Down-The-Plumeria-Lane/tree/1a1e06eb31e26b47237644f4975267a015dd7479) due to an issue with nested dependencies.
+You can access the last functioning build [here](https://github.com/twofacedflora/Down-The-Plumeria-Lane/releases/tag/v0.1.0-alpha).
 If you'd like to compile the project yourself, try the following steps:

 1. Ensure you have the latest Java version installed.
 You can download the latest release from [Oracle](https://www.oracle.com/java/technologies/downloads/).
 OpenJDK builds such as [Liberica JDK](https://bell-sw.com/pages/downloads/) should work fine.
 2. [Download](https://github.com/Anuken/Mindustry/archive/refs/heads/master.zip) the repository.